MostlyAbsent/weather/README.md

 Prisma stores DateTimes and unix timestamps, nice and easy to work with.

+All done.

+#### Deploy:TODO
+Need to build the jar artefact and copy to the weather app.

 # Web router

 The selection of create-t3-app should make my router un-needed.